'Justice League' Critics Are Making Jason Momoa 'Bummed,' Which Is Unforgiveable

 Advertisement

 Cheer up, Khal Drogo!
-Reviewers tore into the "C-grade B-movie wherein all involved fully satisfy their contractual obligations," as NPR's Chris Klimek put it.
+Reviewers tore into the "C-grade B-film wherein all involved fully satisfy their contractual obligations," as NPR's Chris Klimek put it.
 But most of them really liked Momoa's character.

 "Best of all is Jason Momoa as Aquaman/Arthur Curry, the half-human heir to the underwater throne of Atlantis," Rolling Stone's Peter Travers wrote of his character.